chandrankith/Winter-PEP-Training/Day-1/README.md

 Day-1 :
-Started with basic topics like conditional statments loops funtions solved a code of fibonnaci series using funtions
+Started with basic topics like conditional statments, loops, funtions, solved a code of fibonnaci series using funtions.